How to get rid of foot and shoe odour naturally. Here are a few natural methods for removing bad smells from shoes and feet.

 Tea Tree Oil

-Have you tried out any of the remedies before?
+Have you tried any of these remedies before?
 Which have worked for you?
-Do you have any other tips that have worked for you in the past in eliminating foot and shoe odour?
-Share them with me in the comments!
+Do you have any other tips for eliminating foot and shoe odour?
+Share in the comments below.

+Oliver, Kyra.
+(January 24, 2016).
 Homemade Antifungal Powder for Stinky Feet + Toenail Fungus.
 Dr. Axe.
-Retrieved from https://draxe.com/antifungal-powder/
+Retrieved from https://draxe.com/beauty/antifungal-powder/

 6 Simple Tricks to Eliminate Bad Odor from Your Shoes.
 (September 21, 2015).
 Step to Health.
 Retrieved from https://steptohealth.com/7-tricks-eliminate-bad-odor-shoes/

 Nall, Rachel, MSN, CRNA.
 (August 19, 2017).
 Ten ways to get rid of smelly feet.
 Medical News Today.
 Retrieved from https://www.medicalnewstoday.com/articles/319002